dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 2 bins are used.

 The code below defines a simple function, :code:`get_indices`, that returns the indices signifying the bin and item from variable names.
-This is used in parsing the solutions returned from the hybrid solver below.
+This is used below in parsing the solutions returned from the hybrid solver.

 >>> def get_indices(name):
 ...     return [int(digs) for digs in name.split('_') if digs.isdigit()]